rebeccapeltz/blockchain-learning/docs/Blockchain Wallet/Crypto Wallet Exercise/1-objectives.md

 # Objectives

-Creating a crypto wallet and moving test tokens into it is a good way to begin experiencing the blockchain.
+Creating a crypto wallet and moving test tokens into it is a good way to begin experiencing a blockchain.
 This exercise has two parts:

 1. Create a wallet
     * Configure the wallet to use test tokens